tryjumping/dose-response/README.md

 ### Numpad (recommended)

-Most desktop computers have a numpad, but a lot of laptops don't.
-If you have it, you can use its keys to move around:
+The Numpad is the simplest control scheme to understand, each key corresponds to its 8-way movement counterpart.

-Use `8`, `2`, `4` and `6` keys to move up/down/left/right.
+Use `8`, `2`, `4` and `6` keys to move up,down,left or right.

 To move diagonally, use `7`, `9`, `1` and `3` to move north-west,
 north-east, south-west and south-east.

+If you have a laptop or a keyboard without a numpad the following keyboard schemes are available.

 ### Arrows keys + `ctrl`/`shift`

-Use your `up`, `down`, `left` and `right` keys to move up/down/left/right.
+Use your `up`, `down`, `left` and `right` keys to move in those directions.

 To move diagonally, pressing `control` and `left`/`right` means "north" and pressing `shift` means "south".